arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 1. Don't write yet-another-parser — python can parse all you need
 2. Don't create new *types* of interfaces — functions *are* interfaces
 3. Don't reinvent representing lists, dicts, enums, objects, etc in text — each language has it already solved
-4. Don't write parsing logic — check parameters instead
+4. Don't write parsing logic/validation — check parameters instead

 Focus on writing useful and friendly functional interface, not CLI.